pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

 What is really needed is an approach that falls somewhere in between these two assumptions.

-Pyrus implements the approach described by Ramey, Doty and Schmidt (1991) which is based on a model derived from the steady-state energy equation, taking into consideration all the heat transfer mechanisms that are encountered in a wellbore.
+Pyrus implements the approach described by Sagar, Doty and Schmidt (1991) which is based on a model derived from the steady-state energy equation, taking into consideration all the heat transfer mechanisms that are encountered in a wellbore.
 These mechanisms include: (1) radial heat conduction through the tubing, annulus, casing and cement into the surrounding earth environment, (2) Joule-Thomson heating or cooling effects caused by pressure changes as the fluid flows up the well, and (3) kinetic energy term.

 The ordinary differential equation that describes the change in fluid temperature for a change in length along the wellbore is: